jacebrowning/mine/CONTRIBUTING.md

 $ make dev
 ```

-> In order to have OS X notifications, `brew install terminal-notifier`.
+> In order to have macOS notifications, `brew install terminal-notifier`.

 ### Continuous Integration